kyleoettle/blog/blog/2025-08-08-ai-agent-console-app.md

 Like everyone, I've been playing with AI Agents for a while now.
 I'm lucky enough that Investec allows, and encourages, us to adopt AI and use it to our advantage.
 But I've always thought there should be more to it.
 I wanted to see the 10x it promised.
 <!-- truncate -->
-Recently, I've been challenging myself whether we're I'm only using AI where I'm encouraged to use it - like GitHub Copilot - or if we can change our perspective and use it to impact the entire team or organisation.
+Recently, I've been challenging myself whether I'm only using AI where I'm encouraged to use it - like GitHub Copilot - or if we can change our perspective and use it to impact the entire team or organisation.

 ## The Evolution of the Console App

 Almost everyone reading this has probably built a console app - some probably hundreds of console apps :grinning:

-Recently, I've been thinking about how **Agents could be the next evolution of console apps we build.**
+I've been thinking about how **Agents could be the next evolution of console apps we build.**

 I don't mean using Agents to just search for certain keywords in a log file or build a CSV.
 Those are perfectly suited to a Console App.
 I mean in the sense that it should take me minutes or just a few hours to automate a very manual, repetitive, organization-wide task.